ELO-Lab/MDSTN/README.md

 ./run_experiments
 ```

-## Plot MDSTNs

-### Data
-The directory structure of results after performing experiments should be:
+After performing experiments of MEAs, the directory structure of results should be:
 ```
 results
 └─── 0_0